Grob's Attack

 Main Lines and Variations

-After 1.g4, the main continuations include:
+After 1.g4, the established follow-ups are:

 Practice on Chessiverse